lbryio/lbry.com/content/news/137-nilered.md

 <video controls poster="https://berk.ninja/thumbnails/5ZrfNAHDjWU" src="https://spee.ch/1fe933b8c0709dcc035ec4df73e3b0f63ba5d112/red-phosphorus-from-matchboxes.mp4"/></video>

-Please support NileRed by tipping LBRY credits in-app to your favorite chemical reactions.
+Please support NileRed by tipping LBRY Credits in-app to your favorite chemical reactions.
 And also because tipping is a pretty, pretty, prettttty cool.

 [**Download LBRY today**](/get).
 Is your favorite channel not on LBRY?
 Help us feature what you want to see!
 Email [reilly@lbry.com](mailto:reilly@lbry.com) to make it happen.
 Or sync your own channel at: /youtube